acroisie/minishell/README.md

 # minishell

-Here is the minishell project wroted by [Luthernmr](https://github.com/Luthernmr) and me.
+Here is the minishell project wroted by [Luthernmr](https://github.com/Luthernmr) and I.

 The goal of this project is to achieve a basic shell in C with some missing features but fully functional.
 We divde the work in two different parts, I managed parsing then [Luthernmr](https://github.com/Luthernmr) execute.